uladkasach/finite-capacitance/readme.md

             - e.g., charges tend to aggregate at sharp points and at edgesf

 ### Implementation:
-1) Calculate Capacitance along one path
+1) Calculate Capacitance along one path [ Completed ]
     1) Define Domain
         - Lx, Ly, Lz = length in x, y, & z in meters
         - Nx, Ny, Nz = # discrete elements in x, y, &z